Rodent infestation and treatment

-There are numerous reasons why rodents are considered as pests and in most cases, one reason is more than enough to want them removed.
+There are numerous reasons why rodents are considered pests and in most cases.
 Here are some of them:

 - Food consumption and contamination – rodents are dangerous to people because they have a nasty habit of eating our food.
-If that weren't enough, they contaminate it by leaving their droppings, urine and hair.
-Additionally, they destroy cartons and containers.
-There were cases where food warehouses lost millions of dollars per year because of rodents.
-One very common name for rodents is commensal which comes from the Latin word for table “mensa” and it means “eating at our table”.
-Unfortunately, rats do not just eat from our table – they eat everything and in some occasions even the tables.
+If that weren't enough, they would contaminate it by leaving their droppings, urine and hair.

-- Physical damage – rodents have the need to gnaw constantly as they need to keep their incisor teeth to grow too long.
-They can gnaw food containers or to make nesting sites.
+- Physical damage – rodents need to gnaw constantly as they need to keep their incisor teeth growing too long.
+They can gnaw food containers or make nesting sites.
 Their gnawing can cause fire and short circuits when they gnaw at electrical cables.
 Additionally, rodents are known to destroy cartons and packed food in warehouses or storage facilities.

 - Fear – it is completely normal for people to feel scared when they come across rodents.
 However, some people are much more sensitive than others.